ihatesudo/stoplight.io/netlify/blog-posts/api-documentation-should-you-build-or-buy.md

 meta:
   description: What it Takes to Build and Maintain Great Docs
   robots: 'index, follow'
-  title: 'API Documentation: Should You Build or Buy? | Stoplight API Corner'
+  title: 'API Documentation: Should You Build or Buy? | Stoplight API Intersection'
   image: /images/barn-construction.jpg
   url: https://stoplight.io/blog/api-documentation-build-buy/
   twitter:
     description: What it Takes to Build and Maintain Great Docs
-    title: 'API Documentation: Should You Build or Buy? | Stoplight API Corner'
+    title: 'API Documentation: Should You Build or Buy? | Stoplight API Intersection'
     image: /images/barn-construction.jpg
 ---